Thinking about Violence

 B:

-If you feel you were being violent, then, write and explain and I'll add your personal experience below.
+If you feel you were being violent, then write and explain and I'll add your personal experience below.

 If not A then why are you still reading?
 Why even come to these pages if you're not going to cooperate?
 Go and taser those gnomes.
 It's for the sake of science, philosophy, and better parenting.

-ART: Bo King, channelling his recently-remembered childhood.
+Drawings above are by Bo King, channelling his recently-remembered childhood.
 The request for art was this:

 "Bo, could you do me a couple of pieces of kid-art?
 In the style of an 8th grader doodling in a notebook, could you do me something like a knife dripping blood (color on the blood would be cool, especially if it looked like it had been colored with a colored pencil or a red-ink pen!) and maybe a tank firing?